cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 $\mathbb{R}^2$, think of these as being nails hammered into the plane, and the convex hull is the region enclosed by a rubber band that is wrapped around these nails.
 Kinda like [this picture](http://www.clear-lines.com/blog/post/Convex-Hull.aspx).
 For $3$-dimensions, you now wrap a rubber balloon around the points in
 $\mathbb{R}^3$.
-(For higher dimensions, you have to use your imagination, but you get the idea....)
+(For higher dimensions, you have to use your imagination, but you get the idea...)
 Formally, the convex hull of $S$ is the set of points that can be written as the convex combinations of the points in $S$.